AndBible/docs/docs/source/notes.rst

 Creating a note
 ---------------
-Notes can be created in multiple ways.
+Notes can be created in multiple wayss.

 1. :doc:`Add a note to an existing bookmark</videos/note_add_to_existing_bookmark.rst>`.
 2. Add a note to a new bookmark.